 So where can you get the best topical Finasteride?
 Right now, we are excited about the offering from Hims, one of the leading telemedicine providers.
 Visit forhims.com now to find out more.

-Hims has a combo Finasteride / Minoxidil spray that you apply to your scalp two times a day.
-You can also get a free telemedicine visit with one of their physicians to get the prescription you need for the Fin.
+Hims Finasteride + Minoxidil spray that you apply to your scalp two times a day.
+You can also get a free telemedicine visit with one of their physicians to make sure this prescription is right for you.

 Comparing the online topical Finasteride providers

-Hims vs Happy Head vs Strut: What’s the best topical Fin?
+Hims vs Happy Head vs Strut Health: What’s the best topical Fin?

 |Monthly Medicine Cost||$50||$79||Starting at $49|